 A wildlife haven

 Not only are you surrounded by beautiful countryside at Brackenhurst, but the estate is also home to a wide variety of wildlife.
-Some of the species you might be lucky enough to spot here include badgers, bats, owls, merlin, sparrow hawk, buzzard, kestrel, buzzard, hobby, red kite, peregrine falcon, yellow hammer, tree sparrow, house sparrow, bullfinch, great crested newt, smooth newt, wood mouse, field vole, bank vole hare and many more.
+Some of the species you might be lucky enough to spot here include bats, owls, merlin, sparrow hawk, buzzard, kestrel, hobby, red kite, peregrine falcon, yellow hammer, tree sparrow, house sparrow, bullfinch, great crested newt, smooth newt, wood mouse, field vole, bank vole, hare and many more.

-Our Weather Station
+Brackenhurst Weather Station

-Here at Brackenhurst we have an onsite weather station, which provides opportunities for meteorological research at both undergraduate and postgraduate level.
+We have an onsite weather station, which provides opportunities for meteorological research at both undergraduate and postgraduate level.
 Our Weather Station consists of several components including an Adcon weather station with sensors for soil temperature and moisture, wind speed and direction, air temperature, and relative humidity, and a solarimeter along with a Pluvio rain gauge.
 As well as a separate Casella automatic tipping bucket rain gauge, to give greater precision.

 Protecting the environment